sp2772/Custom_Personality_Bot/README.md

 ### Deploy a Personality

-Create a deployment script like `Shirayuki_Himeji_V2.py` to load your fine-tuned model and start a custom session.
+Create a deployment script like `MAJOR_PROG.py` or `Shirayuki_Himeji_V2.py` to load your fine-tuned model and start a custom session.

 ---